September 6, 2025

 According to G2 Grid Reports, these customer data platforms are top-rated in their category.
 I’ve also included their monthly pricing to make comparisons easier for you.

-How marketers view data vs. what nature of data actually works is a long gap to bridge.
+It is a long gap to bridge between how marketers view data and what the nature of data actually is.
 On the one hand, a customer data platform is a technical tool that creates data attribution, distributes downstream data with SQL queries, and stores customer-specific databases that help in sentiment analysis and segmentation.
 On the other hand, marketers (like me) mostly give their attention to vanity metrics to resonate with new customers and improve acquisition.

 My experience with customer data platforms opened new ways of marketing attribution, diversifying lead sources, analyzing demographics, and sorting big data into a manageable persona to improve the success of marketing campaigns.